pkicsiny/BRIL_BIBGenerator/README.md

 __nEvents__: number of events to read from the FLUKA input files.
 Can be set inside the config file through the _nevents_ variable.
 If set to -1, all events from the inputs will be processed.
 Note that this is not recommended as CMSSW will throw an error when reaching the end of the last file.
 Instead, it is recommended to check the number of events input file beforehand and set this parameter accordingly, e.g. to 10000 if the inputs contain let's say 10426 events. <br>
 __nThreads__: number of parallel computing threads to use.
 Default is 1. <br>
 __jobId__: relevant when running the generation step on lxbatch, where the simulation is split into smaller chunks each having a unique job ID.
 Not used if the code is run locally on lxplus.
 Default is 0. <br>
-__tDirectory__: absolute path of the diractory to where the root file will be created.
+__tDirectory__: absolute path of the directory to where the root file will be created.
 It will contain the same particles as in the FLUKA dump input, but in a different, CMSSW friendly format, called [HEPMC](http://www.t2.ucsd.edu/twiki2/bin/view/HEPProjects/HepMCReference). <br>

 In addition, some other parameters can be specified inside the config file: <br>
 __inputPath__: absolute path specifying the location of the FLUKA input files.
 Also do not forget the _file:_ prefix before the path!
 The line _options.inputFiles= [inputPath + "/" + f for f in os.listdir(inputPath) if f[:3] == "run"]_ automatically parses the file names in the __inputPath__ directory and selects files whose name begins with _run_.
 This parsing can also be adapted or removed depending on the specific usecase. <br>